The Virtual Sound Bath Is the Wellness Trend of the Moment

 “There is no wrong way to enjoy a sound bath,” Lord Jones founder and CEO Robert Rosenheck told me.
 And doing it my way left me a bit more relaxed and certainly surprised by its ability to soothe me.
 Want to try it for yourself?
 Here are a few tips to make your audio experience even better.

-Martinez recommends wearing an eye mask to help you focus your mind fully on the sounds.
+Get Comfortable Martinez recommends wearing an eye mask to help you focus your mind fully on the sounds.
 Don’t think about it as disconnecting with your body, but rather putting it in a position where it has to exert minimal physical effort.

-Your phone or laptop speakers might be fine for Netflix, but to get the all-encompassing audio experience of a sound bath, opt for a good external speaker or headphones.
+Optimize Your Sound Your phone or laptop speakers might be fine for Netflix, but to get the all-encompassing audio experience of a sound bath, opt for a good external speaker or headphones.
 I found my over-the-ear ones (which are muffling but not totally sound blocking) to be perfect.

-A sound bath shouldn’t make you more stressed than you were before it started, so do what you need to do to make it work.
+Just Relax A sound bath shouldn’t make you more stressed than you were before it started, so do what you need to do to make it work.
 That might mean cheating a little like I did, enjoying an accompanying visual effect such as those provided in Lord Jones’s livestream, or working your way up to a longer meditation.
 All you need to do is listen—it doesn’t get simpler than that.

 It’s hammer time: Follow @reno_notebook for easy rental updates, clever DIYs, and tips to nail your next project.